A True HR Business Partner will infuse themselves with knowledge about their business

-Since the model was first introduced some 17 years ago, not much has changed although being an activist and a proponent for technology are some much needed additions.
-Too often HR has been seen as paralysing action, and there is no excuse for transactional work to be delivered other than through technology solutions.
+The model was first introduced some 17 years ago, not much has changed.
+Being an activist and a proponent of technology are some much-needed additions.
+Too often HR has been seen as paralysing action.
+Transactional work should be delivered through technology solutions.

-When I began work as a business partner, there was no historical data or results to rely on and credibility was a big problem right at the beginning.
-HR was truly being challenged to earn their seat on the board, not only for their expertise and mainstreaming of the importance of people as a resource, but also for their business and financial savvy.
+When I began work as a business partner, there was no historical data or results to rely on.
+Credibility was a big problem right at the beginning.
+HR was truly being challenged to earn their seat on the board, not only for their expertise and mainstreaming of the importance of people as a resource but also for their business and financial savvy.

 Like any major change, there was resistance and sometimes downright rejection.
 This made my job as a business partner fraught with difficulties.
-When I became the national business partner, overseeing a team of 10 or so business partners across the country, one of my main jobs was to help the business partners gain credibility with the business.
+When I became the national business partner, I oversaw a team of 10 or so business partners across the country.
+One of my main jobs was to help the business partners gain credibility with the business.

 While role and job skills which ran parallel to Ulrich’s model were vital, there were two additional and distinct skills which always clinched the deal with customers:

 Understanding the numbers was crucial.
 Having a commercial understanding of the conflicts, constraints, and demands on leaders and managers to achieve results within financial parameters was essential.
 If a business partner underpins every recommendation and solution with accurate cost and cost implications they will gain credibility.

 Sometimes a business partner gets hung up on what is the “right thing to do”, and while this is always the starting point; business managers would often point out, that “doing the right thing” is fine, but financially it’s not always possible.
 The way to get round financial constraints and conflicts is to determine the level of risk on any possible course of action.
 Sometimes, there is no option but to take some risk.
 If a business partner is able to help a customer determine a calculated risk, which keeps them within their financial parameters, they will undoubtedly win credibility.